-Both people and businesses place an enormous amount of trust in attorneys to handle issues that have major consequences on their lives and their futures.
-Unfortunately, lawyers can make major errors or fail to act which can lead to bad outcomes and negatively impact lives.
+Both people and businesses place enormous trust in attorneys to handle issues that have major consequences on their lives and futures.
+Unfortunately, attorneys can make major errors or failure to act, leading to bad outcomes and negatively impacting lives.

-If an Ohio lawyer has mishandled your legal matter, you may be entitled to receive monetary compensation from that lawyer.
-In fact, attorneys in Ohio are required to carry legal malpractice insurance to cover these types of situations, just as physicians are required to carry medical malpractice insurance.
+If an Ohio attorney has mishandled your legal matter, you may be entitled to receive monetary compensation from that lawyer.
+In fact, attorneys in Ohio must carry legal malpractice insurance to cover these types of situations, just as physicians are required to carry medical malpractice insurance.

-Legal malpractice and lawyer malpractice are terms used to describe a situation where a lawyer has damaged a client by a negligent action or lack of action.
-A lawyer is required to exercise the degree of care, skill, and diligence that a lawyer of ordinary skill and knowledge commonly possesses and exercises in a particular area of law.
+Legal malpractice and attorney malpractice are terms used to describe a situation where an attorney has damaged a client by a negligent action or lack of action.
+An attorney is required to exercise the degree of care, skill, and diligence that an attorney of ordinary skill and knowledge commonly possesses and exercises in a particular area of law.
 If he or she does not exercise this level of care, he or she may be guilty of malpractice.

-Most attorneys are competent, professional and ethical.
-However, some lawyers engage in wrongful and negligent conduct that places their clients and their clients’ cases in jeopardy.
+Most attorneys are competent, professional, and ethical.
+However, some attorneys engage in wrongful and negligent conduct that places their client’s and their client’s cases in jeopardy.

-Just because you lost your case, does not mean legal malpractice has occurred.
+Just because you lost your case does not mean legal malpractice has occurred.
 Someone who believes that he or she has become the victim of legal malpractice must prove the attorney acted in a manner that no other reasonable attorney would have acted.
-A person suing for malpractice must demonstrate that “but for” the conduct of his or her attorney, the outcome of the case would have been different.
+A person suing for malpractice must demonstrate that “but for” the conduct of his or her attorney, the case’s outcome would have been different.

 Definition of Legal Malpractice

-By definition, legal malpractice means the negligence, breach of fiduciary duty or breach of contract by an attorney that causes harm to his or her client.
-A fiduciary duty is the general legal obligation the attorney has to act in the best interest of his client.
+By definition, legal malpractice means negligence, breach of fiduciary duty, or breach of contract by an attorney that causes harm to his or her client.
+A fiduciary duty is the general legal obligation the attorney has to act in his client’s best interest.